Experienced Truck Accident Attorneys in Arkansas

 Trucking Regulations

-While the Federal Motor Carrier Safety Administration (FMCSA) has strict regulations for trucks, companies sometimes ignore them.
+While the FMCSA has strict regulations for trucks, companies sometimes ignore them.
 In fact, one of the most common causes of trucking accidents is hours-of-service violations.

 According to FMCSA regulations, property-carrying truck drivers may only drive a maximum of 11 hours after 10 consecutive hours off.
 In addition, drivers must take a 30-minute break every eight hours on the clock.